AmingAndrei/violence.website/content/species/chimeras/fae.md

 [[index|...]]/[[species]]/[[chimeras]]/fae.md

 The Fae are an intelligent, humanoid species of Chimera, native to the OTHERWHERE.
-Known for their mastery of Fael Fire and advanced biological and cultural adaptations, the Fae occupy a distinct role among the sapient species of the OTHERWHERE.

 Morphology